 Below are a few ways you can improve your patient engagement experience so everyone can benefit:

 Craft a Care Team Group

 The best way to effectively track and measure patient engagement is with a care team group designed for this purpose.
-This team should have a cross-disciplinary mindset, so all bases are covered.
+This team should have a cross-disciplinary mindset so that all bases are covered

 Define Your Patient Group